ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

     return features
 ```

 The second feature I used are the histograms of pixel intensity (color histograms).
-The function `color_hist` compute the histogram of the color channels separately and after concatenates them in a 1-D vector.
+The function `color_hist` compute the histogram of the color channels separately and after it concatenates them in a 1-D vector.

 ```
 # Define a function to compute color histogram features